drewmccarron/Warhammer-helper-client/README.md

 ## Unsolved Issues

 1. Currently, Rend values of 0 empty the form, rather than displaying the number '0'.
+2. Failed 'Delete' attempts reset the current combat to the first one in the dropdown.

 ## Future Features